You are here: Home / Blogs / Is XLPE Cable The Same As LSZH Cable?

 XLPE

-High thermal resistance, good electrical properties
+High thermal resistance, excellent electrical properties

 LSZH

-Low smoke, halogen-free, safer in fire situations
+Low smoke, halogen-free, safer in fire

 Tip: Always look at your project’s space before you choose a cable.
 Picking the right cable keeps people and things safe.